Zxynine/AnyMacro/README.md

 # ![](resources/AnyMacroIcon/AnyMacroIcon.png) AnyMacro

 AnyMacro is an Autodesk® Fusion 360™ add-in for chaining multiple commands in a row to form `Macros`.
-Macros are created from a set of commands run while the add-in is recording and will fire each of them consecutively.
+Macros are created from a set of commands run while the add-in is recording.
+The macro, when finished, will fire each of the recorded commands consecutively.
 Additionally, the macros created are able to be mapped to keyboard shortcuts for ease of access.

 \* This is not able to nor is it designed to replace the *`AnyShortcut`* add-in and thus, the functionality it has is not planned to be included in *`AnyMacro`*.
 This add-in is only based on the work by the creator of that add-in and is completly independant.
 With that said, using both is highly reccomended as they provide a large range of control over your Fusion 360™ application.